Orthodenticle homeobox 2: Clinical significance

 Otx2 is expressed in the brain, ear, nose and eye, and in the case of mutations; it can lead to significant developmental abnormalities and disorders.
 Mutations in OTX2 can cause eye disorders including anophthalmia and microphthalmia.
 Apart from anophthalmia and microphthalmia, other abnormalities such as aplasia of the optic nerve, hypoplasia of the optic chiasm and dysplastic optic globes have also been observed.
 Other defects that occur due to a mutation of the Otx2 gene include pituitary abnormalities and mental retardation.
 Abnormal pituitary structure and/or function seem to be the most common feature associated with Otx2 mutations.

 Otx2 also regulates two other genes, Lhx1 and Dkk1 that also play a role in head morphogenesis.
 Otx2 is required during early formation of the embryo to initiate the movement of cells towards the anterior region and establish the anterior visceral endoderm.
 In the absence of Otx2, this movement can be impeded, which can be overcome by the expression of Dkk1, but it does not prevent the embryo from developing head truncation defects.
 The absence of Otx2 and the enhanced expression of Lhx1 can also lead to severe head truncation.

-It has been shown that if Otx2 is over expressed it can lead to childhood malignant brain tumors called medulloblastomas.
+It has been shown that if Otx2 is overexpressed, it can lead to childhood malignant brain tumors called medulloblastomas.

 Duplication of OTX2 is involved in the pathogenesis of Hemifacial Microsomia.

 In the mouse, the lack of Otx2 inhibits the development of the head.
 These 'knockout' mice that fail to form the head have gastrulation defects and die at midgestation with severe brain anomalies.

 Role of Otx2 in Visual Plasticity

-Recent research has identified the homeoprotein Otx2 as a possible molecular ‘messenger’ that is necessary for experience-driven visual plasticity during the critical period.
+Recent research has identified the homeoprotein Otx2 as a possible molecular 'messenger' that is necessary for experience-driven visual plasticity during the critical period.
 Initially involved in embryonic head formation, Otx2 is re-expressed during the critical period of rats (>P23) and regulates the maturation of parvalbumin-expressing GABAergic interneurons (PV-cells), which control the onset of critical period plasticity.
 Dark-rearing from birth and binocular enucleation of rats resulted in decreased expression of PV-cells and Otx2, which suggests that these proteins are visually experience-driven.
 Otx2 loss-of-function experiments delayed ocular dominance plasticity by impairing the development of PV-cells.
 Research into Otx2 and visual plasticity during the critical period is of particular interest to the study of developmental abnormalities such as amblyopia.
 More research must be conducted to determine if Otx2 could be utilized for therapeutic recovery of visual plasticity to aid some amblyopic patients.